loganhartford/portfolio-site/_hardwareprojects/(2) 24V Multiphase Buck.md

 The main goal of this second revision layout was to make the two channels of the buck as symmetrical as possible while still following all the rules of proper buck converter and high power layout.

 ## Revision 2 - Results
-This revision was a signifiacnt improvment on the first.
-We got rid of the IC overtemp issue and were able to draw a load from the buck without and BOM changes.
+This revision was a significant improvement on the first.
+We got rid of the IC over-temp issue and were able to draw a load from the buck without and BOM changes.
 One major issue is that during layout, Paul and I were referencing the incorrect inductor datasheet while making the footprint so the inductor was far too large for the pad.
-I had to do some sketchy wiring which certainly negativley impacted the test results.
+I had to do some sketchy wiring which certainly negatively impacted the test results.

 *** add image of rev 2 IRL ***

 During testing, we were able to draw 8A from the buck before the output would become unstable and shutdown.
-It appears this was being casued by some runaway interferacne between ripple current of the two channels which cause the IC to go into a fault mode.
+It appears this was being caused by some runaway interference between ripple current of the two channels which cause the IC to go into a fault mode.
 This issue was not deeply investigated as priorities needed to be shifted to support drive-train testing.

-It was later decided it would be better to modularize the 24V power conversion and avoid the complexities of a multiphase buck conveter.
-The current plan is to supply the 24V motors with 3 seperate 24V buck converters, each able to supply 10A.
+It was later decided it would be better to modularize the 24V power conversion and avoid the complexities of a multiphase buck converter.
+The current plan is to supply the 24V motors with 3 separate 24V buck converters, each able to supply 10A.
 In this design, we created the schematic from the datasheet but in this modular version, we decided to make use of WeBench to alleviate some of the design work.
 This version is currently being worked on by [Muhammad Tanveer](https://www.linkedin.com/in/muhammad-tanveer02/) and as of January 1st, 2024 revision 1 is complete.

 I am not intimately involved in this project as I have moved on to more system level leadership, so this report ends here.